it27427/Todo-App/README.md

 # Todo MERN App

-App to create, read, update, delete and search Todo tasks and filter tasks.
+App to create, read, update, delete with search and filter todo tasks.
 This project build by MongoDB, Express, React(v18) and React-Bootstrap.

 <!-- <img src="public/HomePage.png" /> -->